1. Rose Bed

 1. Edna Fuchs Memorial Rose Bed*

 The Rose Bed provides a highly visible splash of color next to the lush, green Leach Wine Grape Vineyard and across from the AgriLife courtyard.
 The 800 square-foot bed is filled with Belinda’s Dream, a Texas-tough rose designated as an Earth-Kind® Rose by the Texas A&M AgriLife Extension Service.
 This feature includes a bench to take a break from a busy day on campus.
 Given by the Monroe H. Fuchs ’56 Family and Ideal Poultry, Inc.

 2. Mexican Heritage Garden

-This private oasis will be in high demand for small weddings, intimate receptions and elegant events.
+This private oasis is in high demand for small weddings, intimate receptions and elegant events.
 Rich in the cultural influence of Mexican and Spanish architecture and horticulture, this hidden gem contains an open plaza, water feature, vibrant plants and ornamental specimens.
 Given by the Meta Alice Keith Bratten Foundation – Fort Worth, Texas.

 3. Leach Wine Grape Vineyard*

 As the wine grape industry skyrockets in Texas, this vineyard is both educational and beautiful.
 Three varieties are being grown to promote this blossoming industry.
 Given by Amy ’84 and Tim ’82 Leach.

 4.a.
 The Marjorie Ann Klaevemann Memorial German Heritage Garden*